juju/juju-gui/docs/process.rst

   dist``.
 This will step you through signing the tarball, connecting to Launchpad, and uploading the release.

-  * If you have two-factor authentication enabled on Launchpad, the staging server will ask for a one-time password: be sure to have your device available.
+  - If you have two-factor authentication enabled on Launchpad, the staging server will ask for a one-time password: be sure to have your device available.
 (If you are a Canonical collaborator, you may try and ask the webops to turn off the two-factor authentication on your Launchpad staging account, but it may not be possible anyway.
 Go to the ``#u1-as`` channel on the Canonical IRC server and ask something like "webops, could you disable 2FA on my staging account?")
-  * When Launchpad asks you what level of permissions to grant, assuming you are running on your own computer that you manage securely, the easiest thing to do is hopefully also reasonably safe: accept that the computer may perform all actions, indefinitely.
+  - When Launchpad asks you what level of permissions to grant, assuming you are running on your own computer that you manage securely, the easiest thing to do is hopefully also reasonably safe: accept that the computer may perform all actions, indefinitely.
-  * Go to <https://staging.launchpad.net/juju-gui/stable> and verify that you see a new release and a new download file.
+  - Go to <https://staging.launchpad.net/juju-gui/stable> and verify that you see a new release and a new download file.
-  * Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use the ``cmp`` command).
+  - Download the file and compare it to the original tarball in the ``release/`` directory, verifying that they are identical (hint: use the ``cmp`` command).
-  * This is a final release.
+  - This is a final release.
 Consider asking others to verify the package on staging.
 If there are problems, you will have to delete the release from staging, fix the problems and restart the process.
+However, *do not* reuse the version number that you deleted.
+A deleted release is dead, not invisible, and the next, fixed release should increase the revision number.

 - Now it is time for the actual, real release.
 Head back to your branch and run ``FINAL=1 PROD=1 make dist``.
 The computer will again walk you through the process and upload the release, this time to production.

-  * Note that, one time per computer, you will again have to accept the Launchpadlib security token: In Launchpad, the staging site and the production have fully separate databases, including authentication.
+  - Note that, one time per computer, you will again have to accept the Launchpadlib security token: In Launchpad, the staging site and the production have fully separate databases, including authentication.
 What is done in production will in many cases eventually be copied over to